 The moment an idea or creative concept is documented on paper or electronically it is automatically protected by copyright in Australia.
 Common works protected by copyright include books, films, music, sound recordings, newspapers, magazines and artwork.

-In Australia, copyright law is governed by the Copyright Act 1968 (Cth) (Copyright Act), and is administered by the Department of Communications and the Arts.
+In Australia, copyright law is governed by the Copyright Act 1968 (Cth) (Copyright Act), and is administered by the Department of Infrastructure, Transport, Regional Development and Communications.

 How copyright applies to code

 When new software is created in the form of code, it is protected by copyright as an original literary work.
 Software code does not have to have a literary quality to qualify as a literary work and therefore obtain copyright protection.
 The code also does not need to be ‘original’ in the sense that nobody has written similar code before.
 To qualify, authors need to demonstrate that they have used their skill and labour to create the software in question, without copying someone else’s work.

 Copyright also covers published materials accompanying software such as user documentation, website content and software user interfaces in the form of original text, images and layout.

 How to gain copyright protection

 Unlike trade marks, patents or designs, copyright does not require any form of registration.
 It exists automatically from the moment the work is created.

 What copyright gives you